-Welcome to Guidance Services at the Canadian International School of Hong Kong
+Welcome to Counselling Services at the Canadian International School of Hong Kong

 Creating Pathways to Success

 Creating Pathways to Success is an educational, career and life planning programme developed for Ontario Schools.
 As part of our school’s Ontario Curriculum, the Guidance department offers this innovative career development policy which implements a comprehensive education, career and life planning programme from Early Years to Grade 12.

 The programme is specifically designed to assist students in achieving their individual pathway plans by focusing on three key areas:

 - Student development.
 Developing healthy habits and skills necessary for learning.

 - Interpersonal development.
 Development of skills and knowledge needed for healthy relationships with friends and colleagues.

 - Career development.
 Development of skills and knowledge to create short and long term goals when planning for the future.

 (Taken from the CDNIS Parent Information Handbook)